 Eligible equipment and corresponding funding caps or cost share rates can change based on funding availability and other factors, please refer to the most current Program Details for more information on eligible equipment.

-- Quote/s for the requested equipment (REQUIRED): Print or scan official quotes and include with your application.
+- Quote/s for the requested equipment (REQUIRED): Print or scan official quotes and include with your application submission.
 What are the estimated costs for the requested equipment and installation, (note that shipping or freight costs are not eligible for financial assistance), and where do you plan to purchase it from?

 Questions about applying?

-- Please review the Funding Opportunity Questions and Responses before reaching out with additional questions via email to AGR.WaterQuality@Vermont.gov
+- Please review the Frequently Asked Questions before reaching out with additional questions via email to AGR.WaterQuality@Vermont.gov

 - All grant applicants should review and be prepared to agree to the State of Vermont Attachment C: Standard Provisions for Contracts and Grants.